Ezuharad/Ezuharad/README.md

 <a href="https://hub.docker.com/u/ezuharad">![DockerHub](https://img.shields.io/badge/Ezuharad-366fd5?style=flat&logo=Docker&logoColor=white)</a>

 ## About Me
 I am studying computer science at Miami University of Ohio.
-Although my departure from chemical engineering started less than a year ago, I have made great strides in my understanding of the computing.
+Although my departure from chemical engineering started less than a year ago, I have made great strides in my understanding of computing.
 I am always looking to improve my skillset and aspire to one day make a mark on the world.

 ## Current work
 My immediate research focus is on secure coding using artificial intelligence.
 In addition to this, I work as a teacher's assistant and am taking several high-level courses, specifically ones related to web design, artificial intelligence, and computer graphics.